Why Faster 5K Workouts Are the Secret Weapon for Marathon Success

 1. VO₂max and lactate threshold overlap

-Research shows that a well‑structured 5K workout raises the maximal oxygen uptake (VO₂max) and pushes the lactate threshold higher.
-When you can sustain a faster pace at lactate threshold, the same effort feels easier over 26.2 mi.
-In other words, the physiological ceiling you hit in a 5K becomes the new floor for marathon effort.
+Training for a 5K raises your maximal oxygen uptake (VO₂max) and shifts your lactate threshold upward.
+Being able to sustain a quicker pace at lactate threshold means the same effort feels manageable across 26.2 mi.
+Your physiological ceiling at 5K becomes your baseline for marathon running.

 2. Neuromuscular recruitment